 Gina Holechko vs. Danielle Symonds-Yemm!

 Gina Holechko: “Perhaps the biggest factor in the industry’s success during 2006 wasn’t the glossy hardware or the cutting-edge games but instead a subtle shift in the once-geeky public perception of the gamer persona.
-Consumers just don’t feel so strange about buying or playing videogames anymore.” — Joystiq.com
+Consumers just don’t feel so strange about buying or playing videogames anymore.”—Joystiq.com

-According to the incredibly knowledgable ABC News, the videogame industry’s record-setting sales in 2007 can be attributed to a public perception shift.
+According to the incredibly knowledgeable ABC News, the videogame industry’s record-setting sales in 2007 can be attributed to a public perception shift.
 That’s right: Us gamers are warm, cuddly teddy bears.
 No longer the image of the proverbial dirty loser.
 We all want to be your friend and, at the same time, blow your heads off in Halo with a sniper rifle.

 This kind of mindless media propaganda almost makes me wonder if Bill Gates is sitting somewhere in a gigantic office with a whole bunch of corporate “can do” employees crying out, “This is the key to launching Xbox 720.
 Let’s make everyone believe this type of behavior is normal for all.
 Quick!
-Get the people at Disney to write some obscure article on a Web site.”
+Get the people at Disney to write some obscure article on a website.”

 Let’s look at some hard facts here.
 Videogames ten years ago didn’t look or sound like much.
 This isn’t true anymore, and that helps a lot when you’re spending fifty dollars on little Billy’s birthday present.
 Better-looking product means higher sales, no matter how you crunch the numbers.